Scuba diving with loggerhead turtles in Isla Mujeres

 Classification: Vulnerable - listed in 1978 as threatened under the Endangered Species Act

-The very way that they feed keeps the ocean floor sediment in balance by digging around the bottom.
-This changes both its physical structure and the living biological ecosystem, helping the community organization where they forage.
-The movement of the bottom sediment also results in a rise of oxygen in the water and the overall productivity of the ecosystem benefits and improves because of this.
+The way they feed keeps the ocean floor sediment in balance by digging around the bottom.
+This changes its physical structure and the living biological ecosystem, helping the community organisation where they forage.
+The movement of the bottom sediment also results in a rise of oxygen in the water, and the overall productivity of the ecosystem benefits and improves because of this.

 The Loggerheads feed on large numbers of invertebrates, recycling important nutrients from these hard-shelled prey.
-The shells of these prey pass through their digestive system and what the turtles excrete falls to the ocean floor as a calcium source, fed upon by other animals.
+The shells of these prey pass through their digestive system, and what the turtles excrete falls to the ocean floor as a calcium source, fed by other animals.

-The turtle shells themselves act as an important habitat for many species of plants and animals.
+The turtle shells act as an important habitat for many species of plants and animals.
 As many as 100 species have been recorded on a single turtle, including barnacles, crabs, and algae.
-It is unknown if this is a symbiotic relationship that allows the turtle to receive any benefit, although they may provide the turtle some camouflage.
-One beautiful phrase I read describes this so eloquently by James R Spotila.
-"Mobile islands transporting hitchhikers across the globe, they are like floating reefs"
+It is unknown if this is a symbiotic relationship that allows the turtle to receive any benefit, although they may provide the turtle with some camouflage.
+One beautiful phrase I read describes this so eloquently by James R. Spotila.
+"Mobile islands transporting hitchhikers across the globe; they are like floating reefs."

 Why are they here?

-They are the most widely dispersed of all the sea turtles; existing in the Pacific, Indian, and Atlantic Oceans, and the Mediterranean and Caribbean Seas.
-Dr. Brian Bowen, a conservation geneticist, noted that there are, however, distinctive differences among the loggerheads around the world, and the use of modern molecular genetics has allowed historic relationships to be defined among populations and also within a region.
+They are the most widely dispersed of all the sea turtles, existing in the Pacific, Indian, and Atlantic Oceans and the Mediterranean and Caribbean Seas.
+Dr Brian Bowen, a conservation geneticist, noted that there are, however, distinctive differences among the loggerheads around the world, and the use of modern molecular genetics has allowed historical relationships to be defined among populations and within a region.
 Dr. Bowen, his students, and colleagues used mitochondrial DNA to determine the unique distribution of loggerhead turtles.
-In other words, they can tell you what happened and how it came about over millions of years of the Earth's evolution.
-Sea Turtles: A Complete Guide to Their Biology, Behaviour, and Conservation wrote by James R Spotila (1) explains this in very fascinating detail.
+In other words, they can tell you what happened and how it occurred over millions of years of the Earth's evolution.
+Sea Turtles: A Complete Guide to Their Biology, Behaviour, and Conservation, written by James R Spotila (1), explains this in fascinating detail.
 He donated all proceeds from this book to The Leatherback Trust.

 Mature females return to lay their eggs on the beaches where they themselves hatched.
 They do this by navigating Earth's invisible magnetic field.
-Each coastline has an individual magnetic signature that turtles can remember and use as guides.
+Each coastline has a magnetic signature that turtles can remember and use as a guide.

 Just off the Southern point of Isla Mujeres, the female turtles are drawn to return to this area to mate in the strong currents, and the amorous males await them.
 This combination of seasonal return and the proximity of these currents to the island allows for an incredible diving experience for the more seasoned diver, unparalleled anywhere.
 It is not an unusual dive to be amongst 40-60 of these mating turtles at the peak of the season.